 A client once shared something that lingered in my thoughts long after our session: “Sarcasm is how I hide my shame.”
 The more I reflected, the more I realized how true this can be.
 In the film Anger Management, there is a powerful line where Jack Nicholson tells Adam Sandler, “Sarcasm is anger’s ugly cousin.”
 This line captures something deeply human.

 Often, when we are afraid to be vulnerable or unsure how to express painful emotions, we default to sarcasm.
 It feels safer.
 But sarcasm, when rooted in unacknowledged shame or resentment, can push others away and create confusion in relationships.
-When we instead name our emotions honestly and do so with respect and care something transformative can happen.
-Relationships begin to heal, grow, and deepen.

 Yet for many, this type of emotional honesty feels rare.
 We may long for open and compassionate conversations, but too often we experience criticism, avoidance, or defensiveness.
 So how do we move closer to healthy emotional expression?
 Let us consider a few intentional practices.